 Generally, Louisiana does not have a cap on non-economic damages.
-However, if one or more state or local entities is responsible for the accident, then an injury victim’s non-economic damages are capped at $500,000, according to Louisiana Revised Statutes (RS) §13:5106.
+However, if one or more state or local entities are responsible for the accident, then an injury victim’s non-economic damages are capped at $500,000, according to Louisiana Revised Statutes (RS) §13:5106.

 It is not uncommon for a property owner to shift some blame back to the injured person following a slip and fall claim.
 The good news is that under Louisiana law, a claim will not be barred outright if the injured person bears some responsibility.
-According to Louisiana Civil Code Article 2323, a victim’s recovery will be reduced proportionally by the percentage that they are responsible for the accident.
+According to CC §2323, a victim’s recovery will be reduced proportionally by the percentage that they are responsible for the accident.

-In other words, an injury victim who was 10 percent responsible for their own fall will have their recovery reduced by 10 percent.
-It is up to the jury to determine the total amount of damages owed as well as whether or not the amount of damages will be reduced due to comparative negligence.
+In other words, an injury victim who was 10% responsible for their own fall will have their recovery reduced by 10%.
+It is up to the jury to determine the total amount of damages owed as well as whether or not the number of damages will be reduced due to comparative negligence.